ctfer-io/ctfd-chall-manager/webdocs/get-started/admin-challenge/_index.md

 {{% imgproc create_challenge_mana_cost_2 Fit "800x800" %}}
 {{% /imgproc %}}

-Configure the janitoring strategy.
-As mentioned, we want instances to be destroyed after 10 minutes of usage (600 seconds), so set the Janitoring Strategy to *Timeout* with a value of *600*.
+As mentioned, we want instances to be destroyed after 10 minutes of usage (600 seconds), without any due date.

+Let the *Until* value empty, and configure de *Timeout* value at 600.

-{{% imgproc create_challenge_janitoring_timeout Fit "800x800" %}}
+{{% imgproc create_challenge_until_timeout Fit "800x800" %}}
 {{% /imgproc %}}

 Then, provide the scenario archive.
 For this example, we'll use `demo-deploy.zip` from the [no-sdk examples](https://github.com/ctfer-io/chall-manager/blob/main/examples/no-sdk).